-CHRIS HUTCHISON is in his 11th season as a Resident Company member.
+CHRIS HUTCHISON is in his 12th season as a Resident Company member.
 He has appeared in over 60 Alley Theatre productions since first appearing here as Hal in Proof in 2004.
-He most recently played Charles Dabernow Schmendiman in Picasso at the Lapin Agile and Robert McNamara/Wilbur Mills in The Great Society.
+He most recently played Giles Ralston in The Mousetrap.
 Other favorite roles: Jeff in Dry Powder, Orlando in As You Like It, Michael in Good People, Mervyn in A Behanding in Spokane, and Padraic in The Lieutenant of Inishmore.
 Other roles include: The Foreigner (Owen Musser); All My Sons (George Deever); What We’re Up Against (Weber); The Seafarer (Nicky); The Seagull (Medvedenko); Amadeus (Emperor Joseph II); August: Osage County (Little Charles); World Premiere of Intelligence-Slave (Bruno); and Mauritius (Dennis).
 New York and Off-Broadway credits include Ensemble Studio Theatre Marathon and revivals of The Second Man, Museum, and The Hasty Heart with Obie award-winning Keen Company.
 Chris’s solo show TRIP was selected for production by HERE Arts Center in SoHo.
-Regionally he has appeared at The Guthrie Theater, Pasadena Playhouse, Baltimore’s Center Stage, Capital Repertory Theatre, Milwaukee Repertory Theater, Pittsburgh Public Theater, Hartford TheaterWorks, and in six seasons as a member of the Ensemble at Bread Loaf in Vermont, most recently playing Stanley Kowalksi in A Streetcar Named Desire.
+Regionally he has appeared at the Guthrie Theater, Pasadena Playhouse, Baltimore’s Center Stage, Capital Repertory Theatre, Milwaukee Repertory Theater, Pittsburgh Public Theater, Hartford TheaterWorks, and in six seasons as a member of the Ensemble at Bread Loaf in Vermont, most recently playing Stanley Kowalksi in A Streetcar Named Desire.
 Film and television: “Rose Garden,” “Kill the Poor,” “Ed,” “Chappelle’s Show,” “All My Children,” “Guiding Light,” “Confessions: Two Faces of Evil,” and “Precious Victims.”
 Chris has an undergraduate degree in English from Lafayette College, and an MFA from The University of Washington.
 Chris is a proud member of Actor’s Equity and the Screen Actor’s Guild/AFTRA.